RajeevThapa/all-in-one/README.md

 ## Applications Included:

 ### Static Website
 - Containerize a basic static website built with HTML, CSS, and JavaScript.
-This could be a simple portfolio site, a landing page, or a personal blog.
+A simple portfolio site, a landing page, a personal blog.

 ### Node.js Express App
 - Create a simple web application using Node.js and Express.js framework.
-This could be a basic API server or a simple web application with server-side rendering.
+A basic API server, a simple web application with server-side rendering.

 ### Python Flask App
 - Build a lightweight web application using Python and Flask framework.
 Flask is well-suited for creating small web applications and APIs.